 Add the following file:

 Save the file, and load the new PATH environment variable into the current shell session using the source command:

-You can verify the Go installation by Go version command:
+You can verify the Go installation by the Go version command:

 $ go version go version go1.11.5 linux/amd64